U.S. probes HCA heart procedures, hospital billing

-The review includes ICD billing and medical records at 95 of the company's 163 hospitals from October 2003 to the present.
+The review will include ICD billing and medical records at 95 of the company's 163 hospitals from October 2003 to the present.

-A representative for St Jude was not immediately available.
+A representatives for St Jude was not immediately available.
 A Boston Scientific spokesman did not have an immediate comment.
 A Medtronic spokesman declined to comment on an investigation involving another company.

 The reviews were conducted by third-party organizations retained by the company, an HCA spokesman said.